bayraktugrul/modview/README.md

 # modview

-Illuminate your Go project's dependency landscape with modview – a powerful, interactive visualization tool that transforms the complexity of your module graph into an intuitive, explorable universe.
+Transform your Go project's dependency graph into a dynamic, interactive visualization with modview.
+This powerful tool takes the complexity out of your module graph, offering a clear and explorable view of your project's dependencies.

-modview takes the output of `go mod graph` and weaves it into a dynamic, browser-based visualization, allowing you to navigate, search, and understand your project's dependency structure with unprecedented ease.
-Whether you're optimizing your codebase, tracking down version conflicts, or simply exploring the ecosystem your project inhabits, modview provides the map you need to confidently traverse your Go module's dependency terrain.
+`modview` leverages the output of go mod graph to create a browser-based visualization, enabling you to navigate, search, and understand your dependency structure effortlessly.
+Whether you're optimizing your codebase, resolving version conflicts, or exploring the ecosystem surrounding your project, modview is your guide through the intricate web of Go modules.

 ## Features

-- Generates an interactive HTML visualization of your Go module dependencies
+**Interactive HTML Visualization:** Generate a dynamic, browser-friendly graph of your Go module dependencies.

-- Distinguishes between picked and unpicked dependencies by the Minimal Version Selection (MVS) algorithm
+**Dependency Highlighting:** Easily distinguish between picked and unpicked dependencies, as determined by the `Minimal Version Selection (MVS)` algorithm.

-- Allows zooming and panning for easy navigation of large dependency graphs
+**Intuitive Navigation:** Zoom, pan, and explore large dependency graphs with ease.

-- Provides a search functionality to quickly find specific dependencies
+**Search Functionality:** Quickly locate specific dependencies within your graph.

 ## Installation